The Junior Avian Ambassador Program

 Bird Habitats and Communities

-Students will learn which bird communities live in different habitats, closely examine bird artifacts to learn about unique adaptations that help birds survive, and expand on bird adaptations further by learning specifically about Owls.
+Students will learn which bird communities live in different habitats and closely examine bird artifacts to learn about unique adaptations that help birds survive in the wild.
+We will further expand on bird adaptations by learning specifically about Owls.

 Compare Human and Bird Biological Systems and Investigate How Birds Use Human-made Structures